You think horror movies are scary? Try reading this article from Nate Dvorak at Gallup. He presents...

 As a practical matter, this will mean that you'll probably end up training your seriously risky people on your seriously risky business processes more often; it'll just be a ton more useful for them because it will be integrated into their actual job.

-I’m keeping this section high-level because we just wrote a book on it.
+I’m keeping this section high-level because we wrote a book on it.
 And also this.
-And this.
 If this is the first time you’re hearing about it, have yourself a nice little weekend reading all of that.

 Seriously, think this over.